 This selection of poems by Paul Archer are gathered into collections that have a thematic unity.
 Below the title of each poem you will find its opening lines.

-Please click on each poem's title to read the full poem.
+Click on the poem's title to read the poem in full.

 ||Encounter With A Blackbird